 [Section 67 amended by No. 58 of 2010 s.
 176.]

-68. Accounts of firm or body corporate or settlement agent with branch office
+68. Accounts of firm or body corporate or settlement agent with branch office, effect of audits as to

 (1) Where trust accounts are kept by a firm of settlement agents an audit of those accounts under this Division and the certificates and report of the auditor thereof operate as regards those trust accounts as an audit certificate and report in relation to each settlement agent who is a member of such firm and in relation to the settlement agent who is in bona fide control of the settlement agent’s business of the firm.